Disease/Disorder

 Definition

-Lumbar disk disorders include degenerative disk disease (disk desiccation, annular fissures and tears, loss of disk height and bulges), disk herniations (displacement of nuclear material outside the annulus fibrosus),1,2 and infectious etiologies (diskitis).
+Lumbar disc disorders include degenerative disc disease (disc desiccation, annular fissures and tears, loss of disc height, endplate injury and bulges), disc herniations (displacement of nuclear material outside the annulus fibrosus),1,2 and infectious etiologies (discitis).
 When symptomatic, this can lead to axial back pain, radiculopathy, or cauda equina syndrome.3

 Etiology

 The Kirkaldy-Willis degenerative spine cascade is the most accepted theory on events that ultimately lead to the development of spondylosis and stenosis.
-The theory highlights the interaction between the posterior spinal elements (facet joints) and the anterior spinal element (intervertebral disk) in establishing a 3-joint complex that undergoes 3 phases in a parallel fashion with a gradual change in the anterior spine bearing 80% to 90% in a healthy spine to equal weightbearing as degeneration reaches end stage.1 Phase 1, the dysfunctional phase, involves development of annular fissures and tears secondary to repetitive microtrauma which leads to blood vessel damage and subsequent inability to supply cells with nutrients and remove cytotoxic waste.
-These factors predispose the disk to herniation and impacts its ability to retain water, leading to a loss of disk height.
-Phase 2, the instability phase, involves disk resorption, internal disk disruption, and additional tears, causing loss of mechanical integrity at the 3-joint complex.
-Phase 3, the stabilization phase, involves further diskspace narrowing, fibrosis, and osteophyte formation.1,5
+The theory highlights the interaction between the posterior spinal elements (facet joints) and the anterior spinal element (intervertebral disc) in establishing a 3-joint complex that undergoes 3 phases in a parallel fashion with a gradual change in the anterior spine bearing 80% to 90% in a healthy spine to equal weightbearing as degeneration reaches end stage.1 Phase 1, the dysfunctional phase, involves development of annular fissures and tears secondary to repetitive microtrauma which leads to blood vessel damage and subsequent inability to supply cells with nutrients and remove cytotoxic waste.
+These factors predispose the disc to herniation and impacts its ability to retain water, leading to a loss of disc height.
+Phase 2, the instability phase, involves disc resorption, internal disc disruption, and additional tears, causing loss of mechanical integrity at the 3-joint complex.
+Phase 3, the stabilization phase, involves further disc space narrowing, fibrosis, and osteophyte formation.1,5

 Epidemiology including risk factors and primary prevention